Charged particle motion and radiation in strong electromagnetic fields: Theory of strong electromagnetic fields

 \subsubsection{From Lorentz-Abraham-Dirac to Landau-Lifshitz}

 Pathological behaviour in solutions of the Lorentz-Abraham-Dirac equation, \cref{eq:LAD}, is driven by the second derivative of momentum.
 It should be noted that these pathological solutions arise because of the specific form of the second derivative, not its mere presence~\cite{burton.cp.2014}.
 The `critical surface', which is the manifold of \emph{physical} solutions to the LAD equation, is repulsive: small deviations from it grow and the solutions run away to infinity~\cite{spohn.epl.2000}.
-These runaways can be prevented by requiring that the acceleration vanish in the asymptotic future~\cite{dirac.prsa.1938}, which provides the necessary third boundary condition after the initial position $x^\mu(0)$ and momentum $p^\mu(0)$; however, there follows the question of the solution's uniqueness~\cite{spohn.epl.2000}.
+These runaways can be prevented by requiring that the acceleration vanish in the asymptotic future~\cite{dirac.prsa.1938}, which provides the necessary third boundary condition after the initial position $x^\mu(0)$ and momentum $p^\mu(0)$; however, there follows the question of the solution's uniqueness~\cite{spohn.epl.2000}. {Moreover, eliminating the runaways in this fashion leads to the problem of `pre-acceleration', where the charge moves in advance of the applied force~\cite{klepikov.spu.1985,Rohrlich2007}.}

 Landau and Lifshitz proposed to eliminate the second derivative by a reduction of order process, expanding \cref{eq:LAD} in the small parameter $\tau_\text{rad}$~\cite{landau.lifshitz}.
 This requires that radiation reaction is weak, as compared to the Lorentz force, in the instantaneous rest frame of the charge~\cite{eliezer.prsa.1948}.
-At lowest order, this has the effect of replacing $\frac{\rmd p_\mu}{\rmd\tau} \to e F_{\mu\nu} p^\nu / (mc)$ in \cref{eq:LAD}, yielding the radiation-reaction force in the Landau-Lifshitz prescription:
+At lowest order, this has the effect of replacing $\frac{\rmd p_\mu}{\rmd\tau} \to e F_{\mu\nu} p^\nu / (mc)$ in \cref{eq:LAD}, yielding the radiation-reaction force in the Landau-Lifshitz {(LL)} prescription: